rohanmclure/ArrayChannels.jl/README.md

 ### Send / Receive

 The most essential pattern is the synchronous send / receive pattern.
 It takes the form of two function calls, `put!` and `take!`.
-Once we have written to an array, we may update the contents of all local arrays at participating processes via a pair of `put!` and `take!` operations.
+After initialising the array data, the contents of the array may be synchronously sent and received my participating process via matching pair of `put!` and `take!` calls.

 ```julia
 @everywhere using ArrayChannels